camaeel/kubernetes-the-ansible-way/README.md

 The first step is to prepare infrastructure for the Kubernetes cluster.
 I chose AWS as a cloud provider.
 Infrastructure can be easily created by using included terraform project (in `terraform` directory)

 ## Configure infrastructure
 Infrastructure can be customized by defining variables (from in `terraform/variables.tf`) in `terraform/*.tfvars` files.
-For example you can override number of controlplane instances
+For example you can override number of controlplane instances.
+As a default backend I'm using S3.
+You can configure your bakend by creating `terraform/backend.tf` file (from provided template: `terraform/backend.tf.template`) or with terraform parameters according to https://www.terraform.io/docs/language/settings/backends/configuration.html.

 # Cleanup